 Last Updated on

-If your parenting style is categorized by high responsiveness and low demands, then you may be practising permissive parenting style.
+If your parenting style is categorized by high responsiveness and low demands, then you may be practicing permissive parenting style.
 Know everything you need to understand about permissive parenting style and how you can effectively manage your parenting style for the benefit of your child.

 What Is Indulgent Parenting?

 Permissive parenting is also known as indulgent parenting.
 Parents adopt a very friendly parenting approach in this kind of parenting style, and they often do not expect their children to act or behave in a mature manner.
 The parents love to nurture the personality, talents, and needs of their kids without being demanding and exercising extremely low self-regulation and discipline.
-Such parents are very relaxed and lenient with their children and do not keep a tab on their every action or move.
+Such parents are very relaxed and lenient with their children, and do not keep a tab on their every action or move.

-Why Some Parents Follow Permissive Parenting Style?
+Why Some Parents Follow Permissive Parenting Style

 There are some parents who adopt permissive parenting because they want to be friends with their children instead of being a parent figure.
 They may feel that exercising control and discipline may harm their relationship with their children.